This post may contain affiliate links. Please read my disclosure.

 Part of the allure of baked potatoes and this loaded baked potato soup for that matter is the toppings.
 Some of the toppings that work best include:

-- Proteins - bacon, chicken, diced ham or cooked sausage all work well.
+- Proteins - Bacon, chicken, diced ham or cooked sausage all work well.

-- Vegetables - green onions, corn, peppers or even avocado (yes I know it isn't a fruit) work.
+- Vegetables - Green onions, corn, peppers or even avocado (yes I know it isn't a fruit) work.

-- Cheese - use your favorite cheese you have, but freshly grate it yourself.
+- Cheese - Use your favorite cheese you have, but freshly grate it yourself.

-- Dairy - a dollop of sour cream or Greek yogurt always works.
+- Dairy - A dollop of sour cream or Greek yogurt always works.

 Pro Tips/Recipe Notes